 Since 2014, the Law Office of Michael D. Litman has been representing the criminal defense needs of the citizens of White Plains, Westchester County, and the New York Metro area.
 With attorney Michael Litman defending his clients since 2007, we have the knowledge and the experience to help with all your drug charges.

 If you have questions or need to set up a consultation, contact us online or call us today at (914) 268-6855.
-Our firm will work with you from the arraignment all the way through the trial.
+Our firm will work with you from the arraignment all the way through the trial of your seventh-degree criminal possession of a controlled substance case.